 Answer: The IAWG is not a visa sponsor.
 The IAWG also does not determine visa policies nor act as an advocate for individuals who have encountered difficulties in obtaining visas.

 Question: Will it be possible to query or view data on participants by program/objective by country?
 I can find data on incoming and outgoing participants by the sponsoring federal agency on a global and regional basis.
 I can also find them by country but not by program or objective by country.
 Will that information be available?

 Answer: The IAWG’s Annual Reports and Inventory of Programs allow users to view program information only by federal agency.
 Supplemental Regional Reports allow users to view region-specific data by agency and by country.
-Static reports that list programs by objective may be made available in the near future.
-However, dynamic searches are restricted to organizations that submit data to the IAWG.
+Searches are restricted to organizations that submit data to the IAWG.